 “Yes, Frank and I will see the four of you all the time, and of course we want you and your brothers to return when you turn eighteen.”

 A small smile spread across the boy’s face, and for a split second Catrina noticed the soft features he had.
 At sixteen, most boys were beginning to shave, yet Theodore’s face was still baby-soft.
 Francis, who was two years younger, looked older than his brother.
 Something was wrong with Theodore’s body for the boy not to be growing properly.
 Despite the huge meals the boys have eaten three times a day, Theodore’s growth seemed to be stunted.
-Perhaps Dr. Alexander could figure the problem?
+Perhaps Dr. Alexander could figure out the problem.
 She hoped it was nothing, and perhaps the boy would start growing soon.

 A few short hours later, the boys settled down for their after-lunch nap and Catrina found herself wandering into the other spare bedroom.
 Coincidentally, the room was located directly beside the room the boys were currently napping in.
 Instead of two double beds, a large canopied bed sat across from a fireplace that had never been lit.
 A beautiful fainting couch nestled on top of a fur rug.
 A lovely pink silk wallpapered the room.
 This was to be her daughter’s room - if she could have one.
-After her and Frank married, Catrina found herself decorating this guest bedroom for the daughter she could never have.
+After she and Frank married, Catrina found herself decorating this guest bedroom for the daughter she could never have.
 The hours she spent visioning the girl she daydreamed about, was one of the reasons she fell into her depression.

 Her fingertips traced the elaborate embroidery.
 Grandma Heather was an educated, well-to-do blacksmith’s daughter.
 She could sew detailed quilts, and use her other talents to create keys and locks.
 Father only spoke of his mother once, and it was to tell his children the story of how she helped build the house they were currently living in.

-While her Grandpa Alex drew-up the plans for the house, Grandma Heather patiently walked over to the blacksmith shop with a bundle of blueprints in her apron pocket, where she then presented them to the town blacksmith, Mr. Charles.
+While her Grandpa Alex drew up the plans for the house, Grandma Heather patiently walked over to the blacksmith shop with a bundle of blueprints in her apron pocket, where she then presented them to the town blacksmith, Mr. Charles.
 Sherwood was quite small before the war, and Mr. Charles held three jobs: blacksmith, jailer, and jewelry shop owner.

-For an entire week, the two of them donned leather aprons, and worked side-by-side creating the molds for the exquisite locks that would be installed throughout the grand home.
+For an entire week, the two of them donned leather aprons and worked side-by-side creating the molds for the exquisite locks that would be installed throughout the grand home.
 Mr. Charles never told anyone that a woman knew more about blacksmith than him, for his reputation would be quite ruined.
 Catrina’s father even made a comment that the man was quite jealous of Heather’s skill, and supposedly kept the molds to use for his own projects.

 To this very day, every door at her Grandpa Alex’s house, which was now her father’s house, held a doorknob, and lock that her grandma crafted herself.
 Every single door, except one – the attic.
-Grandma Heather had crafted the original doorknob, and complicated lock and key, but after Grandpa Alex sealed-up the room, he had the old lock removed and secured a new one.
+Grandma Heather had crafted the original doorknob, and complicated lock and key, but after Grandpa Alex sealed up the room, he had the old lock removed and secured a new one.
 The only key to the attic had been tossed in the stream behind their house.

-Growing-up in Virginia, during the years after the American Revolution, Grandma Heather, despite her mother’s disapproval, stood beside her father in his shop, and watched him craft jewelry, nails, horse shoes, door locks, and keys.
+Growing up in Virginia, during the years after the American Revolution, Grandma Heather, despite her mother’s disapproval, stood beside her father in his shop and watched him craft jewelry, nails, horseshoes, door locks, and keys.
 For his own amusement, he taught his daughter, his only child, the trade.

 Catrina wished she could have met the woman.
 She felt that she had inherited her grandma’s independent spirit.
 Despite living in a man’s world, they both craved working with their hands.
-It wasn’t fair that Uncle Jasper disappeared all those decades ago, and Grandma Heather became so depressed she threw herself down the stairs, and broke her neck.
+It wasn’t fair that Uncle Jasper disappeared all those decades ago, and Grandma Heather became so depressed she threw herself down the stairs and broke her neck.
 Father said it was an accident – she tripped over her large, trailing dress that was in style during the war, but Catrina knew better.
 She knew what depression was like, and if Frank hadn’t saved her, she would have eventually thrown herself down the stairs as well.

 “Yes, love,” she patted the space beside her.
 “Come sit.”

-The dark smudges under his eyes, and cow-lick in his hair told her he had tossed and turned in the bed, and couldn’t fall asleep.
+The dark smudges under his eyes and cowlick in his hair told her he had tossed and turned in the bed, and couldn’t fall asleep.

 “A female guest room,” Catrina felt a tug at the corners of her lips.
 “I’ve never had any female guests in my home.”

-To her amusement, and astonishment, Theodore tilted his head back, and let out a large laugh.
+To her amusement and astonishment, Theodore tilted his head back, and let out a large laugh.
 A thrill raced down Catrina’s body.
 She had never seen the boy so excited about something.
 Perhaps this was a private joke?
 She didn’t understand.